nicocrozier/housePrice/README.md

 # housePrice
-tf.js model to predict house prices on a fictional dataset hosted in firebase
+tf.js model - trained in chrome - to predict house prices on a fictional dataset - hosted in firebase